 Result: Such acknowledgment can help students build stronger organizational skills, which will impact their lives in the long term.

 As the school moves through the instructional year, they consistently assess the effectiveness of their PBIS framework.
 This can include analysis of data such as office discipline referrals, teacher commitment to the program, attendance, and academic achievement.
+A consistent, regular SEL check-in can be an informative part of these assessments, as well.

 Changing the Focus of Discipline